jpace/riel/README.md

 ### ANSIHighlighter

-This class processes strings, wrapping them in ANSI colors.
+This class wraps strings in ANSI colors.
 For example:

     "foo".blue
     "bar".bold.blue.on_white

+It also handles RGB values (on a 0-5 scale, not 0-255):

 ### SetDiff